Making Local Connections: 3 Places to Eat, Stay and Support Communities in East Tokushima

 Fureai-no-Sato Sakamoto is an off-the-beaten track location, but it can serve as a good base to visit both nearby Kakurinji and Hoshi-no-Iwaya.
 The inn is well-versed in adjusting food for a variety of dietary requirements — make sure to let them know at the time of your booking.

-Address: 1-5 Miyahara, Sakamoto, Katsuura-gun, Tokushima
+Where: 1-5 Miyahara, Sakamoto, Katsuura-gun, Tokushima

 How to get here